Want to make credit card purchases without paying interest during your billing cycle? Here’s how interest-free days can help.

-Explanation of terms before we go further into explaining this credit card feature:
+Before we go further into explaining this credit card feature, make sure you know what these terms mean:

 - Statement issue date/ billing cycle.
-The date which the bank will issue your monthly credit card statement to your email/ address.
+This is the date on which the bank issues your monthly credit card statement.

 - Purchase rate.
 The interest rate charged on purchases.